friedelschoen/fiss/readme.md

 ### `stop`

-This file is ment to stop a background-service, this file will be executed whenever a service should terminate a background service.
+This file is meant to stop a background-service and will be executed whenever a service should terminate a background service.

 It may not coexist with pid.